 Soon after CVS’ announcement, one of its main rivals, Walgreens, also stated its intention to sell CBD products in its stores.
 This is a sure sign that CBD has entered the mainstream, just a few years after it was dismissed as nothing more than a fad and a novelty item.

 In many ways, it is not a surprise that major pharmacies are getting involved in CBD.
 At the end of 2018, the Farm Bill made it legal for Americans to grow and sell industrial hemp.
 Since CBD can be extracted from hemp, it is easier than ever for suppliers to get hold of premium-grade cannabidiol.
 The CBD market itself could be worth as much as $22 billion within three years.
-CVS has joined other renowned health and beauty companies such as DSW, Free People, Authentic Brands Group, Neiman Marcus, and Sephora, who have all become involved in CBD.
+CVS has joined other renowned health and beauty companies such as DSW, Free People, Authentic Brands Group, Neiman Marcus, and Sephora, all of whom have become involved in CBD.

-What CBD Brands is CVS Selling?
+What CBD Brands Are CVS Selling?

 Elevate CBD is one of the biggest beneficiaries of the news as the firm’s CBD-infused pain relief cream will be sold in over 1,500 CVS stores.
+The brand specializes in full-spectrum, lab-tested, and supposedly, ethically-sourced hemp products.

 The cream is full-spectrum, which means it contains several cannabinoids, including CBD, but crucially, it contains less than 0.3% THC, the maximum legal limit.
 Each 4oz tub contains 140mg of cannabinoids and is available for $39.99.
 It is designed for pain relief, and proponents say it does an excellent job of treating their aching muscles and joint pain.
 Buyers can choose between two varieties: cooling and warming cream.

-There are well over 20 ingredients in the cream including sunflower seed oil, cetyl alcohol, grapefruit seed extract, xanthan gum, and Arnica flower oil.
+There are well over 20 ingredients in the cream, including sunflower seed oil, cetyl alcohol, grapefruit seed extract, xanthan gum, and Arnica flower oil.
 According to Medterra, the cream contains 99.6% pure CBD.
 Choose between the 250mg tub for $49.95 or the 750mg tub for $89.95.

-Social, are another CBD-based company that has significantly benefited from CVS’s decision to sell CBD topical creams.
+Social is another CBD-based company that has significantly benefited from CVS’s decision to sell CBD topical creams.
 SocialCBD Muscle Rub 3-ounce cream ($29.99) is designed to provide fast and effective relief for muscle aches and pains.

 The product contains a proprietary herbal blend, which is infused with menthol and CBD.
 Each 3-ounce tube of Social CBD muscle rub cream contains at least 250mg of hemp-derived CBD.